Katelyn Dennis, Executive Director

 In her free time, you can find her busy with her family including attending sporting events for her 3 children.
 You may also find her roller skating, spending time outside gardening, hiking or camping and trying out new healthy recipes.

-Niki graduated from UNH in 2005 with a BA in Psychology and a minor in Family Studies.
+Niki graduated, Magna Cum Laude, from the University of New Hampshire in 2005 with a Bachelors Degree in Psychology including a minor in Family Studies.
 She also completed the Child Care Administration & Management course in 2013.

 Audra Indelicato, Program Director, Newmarket Center